ShahidaBegumSheik/DoctorsClinic_FastAPI_App/README.md

 13. View the assigned doctors – patients data – POST /{doctor_id}/patients/{patient_id}
 14. rate limiter – GET /health – used to verify whether the application is running properly – here 30/minute limit is set

-V. Tests using pytest
-Using pytest for Fast API app
+V. Tests using pytest for Fast API app

 1. Install pytest

+    included in the requirements.txt file

-2. Create a PostgreSQL test database
+3. Create a PostgreSQL test database

         CREATE DATABASE mydb_test